-In all countries there are citizens who are happy and unhappy.
+In all countries, citizens are happy and unhappy.
 Though distributions vary, the full range between extremely satisfied and extremely dissatisfied can be found everywhere.
-Scheme 2 shows that even in affluent nations, such as Sweden and the USA, some 1% of the population marks the most negative scale category.
-In the most desperate case (Russia) still 6% report maximal happiness.
+Exhibit 3 shows that even in affluent nations, such as Sweden and the USA, some 1% of the population marks the most negative scale category.
+In the most desperate case (Russia), still 6% report maximal happiness.